orstavik/JoiComponents/book/chapter4_slot/Pattern_BashfulCallback.md

 that dictate what type of internal state changes that should always cause an external reaction.
 It most often depends on the element, its previous internal state and the stimuli.

-That is why the BashfulCallback is a suitable trigger for an element.
+That is why a callback is a suitable trigger when an element's internal state changes.
-The callback is initially private, and it does not need to alert its environment.
-When reacting to a stimuli, the BashfulCallback can assess the situation first and then create a custom external reaction if needed.

-All this points to the inevitable: the BashfulSlotCallback.
-When the content of a custom element's `<slot>` changes, it is an external stimuli.
-But the custom element's reaction to that stimuli is private.
-And as the `<slot>` is a deeply private property of the custom element, other elements should only be alerted about the change if the custom element intends it.
-Changes of ...

-The content of a `<slot>` inside the shadowDom is most definitively part of a custom element's inner state.
+The callback is bashful.
+Initially, it is private.
+When an internal change occurs, the callback first assess the situation and, only if it chooses, extends its reaction externally.

+And that is why the slutty `slotchange` event should be a BashfulSlotCallback.
+`<slot>` elements are deeply private properties of a custom element.
+When the content of such elements change, that is an internal state change.
-It is more internal to a custom element than an attribute.
+It is up to the particular custom element in its current situation if this change should be made public.
-Yet, for some reason, slot changes triggers a `slotchange` event that bubbles, while `attributechangedCallback`.

-The `slotCallback` fixes this problem.
-It manages the slotchange

-Attributes and `<slot>`s are part of the inner state of an element.
-An element does not want to notify its environment a type of such changes always You made elements ofto that element.
-Observers
-Events such as connection to the DOM, attribute changes, *and slot changes* are in this respect quite similar, and most commonly such events are handled first by a private callback, and then second, this callback decides if, when and how other elements should be alerted.

-Sure, external elements can manhandle another element and define its callbacks from the outside.
-But, in civil society, this is breaking the law.
+While a `slotchange` event is broadcast publicly in the lightDOM of the shadowDOM in the custom element, a slotCallback() would be a private method by default, while still be free to choose to publish a custom external reaction from it if it deemed it appropriate.

+The callback is a much better fit for the slot changes than the event.
+It can be argued that `slotchange` events should never be intercepted by other elements than the `<slot>`s host element.
+If you want to alert the outside of the custom element, then you should do so indirectly via a custom event created by an internal `slotchange` event listener anyhow.
+Second, slot change strongly resemble attribute changes as a change of an inner property.
+Why handle slot and attribute changes via different interfaces.
-The slotCallback is appropriately bashful.
+A slotCallback is appropriately bashful.
+A slot event decision to always publish its finding is a little slutty.